TemApex/payday2-vtc/README.md

 # payday2-vtc

+*THIS MOD WILL BE DISCONTINUED AND UNSUPPORTED AFTER SEPTEMBER 21ST.
+NO FUTURE CHANGES WILL BE MADE, SO IF YOU HAVE ANY ISSUES TO REPORT MAKE SURE YOU DO IT BEFORE THEN.*

 Various Text Changes, now with way more changes and a lot less text!

 The assets .zip is purely optional.
 It hides the checkbox on the ready screen, because this mod adds its own checkbox using strings (may unintentionally hide other checkboxes throughout the game).